 His book, The History of Stand-Up: From Mark Twain to Dave Chappelle, is an Amazon bestseller and is currently used as required reading in multiple universities.

-Federman attended NYU’s Tisch School of the Arts where he studied acting with Stella Adler.
-He has appeared in numerous television programs and films including: Curb Your Enthusiasm, Crashing, Transparent, It’s Always Sunny in Philadelphia, Community, Documentary Now!, Shameless, New Girl, Step Brothers, The 40-Year-Old Virgin, Knocked Up, Legally Blonde, Funny People, and The House.
+Federman attended NYU’s Tisch School of the Arts where he studied with legendary acting coach Stella Adler.
+He has appeared in numerous television programs and films, including Curb Your Enthusiasm, Crashing, Silicon Valley, What We Do In The Shadows!, Community, The X-Files, Documentary Now!, New Girl, Step Brothers, The 40-Year-Old Virgin, Knocked Up, Legally Blonde, Funny People, and 50 First Dates.